yoshitianyi/devops-knowledge-portfolio/README.md

 # DevOps Knowledge Notes

-An opinionated knowledge list to build effective systems and teams with the CALMS mindset:
+An opinionated knowledge list to build effective systems and teams with the CALMS mindset.
-Culture – Automation – Lean – Measurement – Sharing.
-The list may relate to many other 'awesome-devops' repos.

 Currently, this is just a personal memo and significant changes may be performed.